wansenai/eairp/README.md

 You can provide fully automated business form submission operations through your simple description, and you can chat, interact, and consult information with GPT.

+**Note: This is a front-end and back-end separated project.
+This repository stores backend code, please browse [here](https://github.com/wansenai/wansenerpui) for the front-end warehouse.**

 ## Online preview

 We have deployed this program on Amazon Cloud for you to experience before deciding to use it.